November 20, 2015 by Rua Lupa

 When the ceremony came to a close I still helped with providing the feast, and then kept myself busy with the dishes, not wanting any awkwardness.
 Those that were running the ceremony were huddled and speaking in hurried concerned tones.
 We had shared a ride to the place and now we had to ride back together.
 While on the way there there was active conversation, on the way back however it was awkward silence.
 Then the spouse of the healer had asked what I thought of the ceremony, and I quickly responded that “It was wild”.
 To that their child was responded, “see, she doesn’t know anything” and was quickly hushed.
 When we parted ways I genuinely wished them safe travels.

 Upon arriving home I spoke with my spouse about what had happened and they had succinctly deduced that the ceremony was the native equivalent of a séance.
 And if you know anything about seances is that they were also ceremonies that were held to speak with spirits in complete darkness, and they were debunked by participants in ways similar to mine.
-So since then I found that I am unable to believe that there is any supernatural elements in this world and firmly found myself in Naturalism – “Any of several philosophical stances wherein all phenomena or hypotheses commonly labeled as supernatural are either false or not inherently different from natural phenomena or hypotheses.”
+So since then I felt demystified about the belief that there is any supernatural elements in this world and firmly found myself in Naturalism – “Any of several philosophical stances wherein all phenomena or hypotheses commonly labeled as supernatural are either false or not inherently different from natural phenomena or hypotheses.”
 And thus consider myself a Naturalist in both Naturalism and in the Study of Nature.

 It was with this reminder of my paganism did I recall one line that I had came across in Druidism that resonates with me still, “I am first Beast, then Human.”